broadinstitute/cromwell/docs/cromwell_features/WorkflowCallback.md

  * `workflowId`: The UUID of the workflow
  * `state`: The terminal state of the workflow.
 The list of possible values is: `Succeeded`, `Failed`, `Aborted`
  * `outputs`: The final outputs of the workflow, as would be returned from the `api/workflows/{version}/{id}/outputs` endpoint.
-This field will ONLY be included when the workflow was successful.
+Expected to be empty when the workflow is not successful..
  * `failures`: A list of strings describing the workflow's failures.
-This field will ONLY be included if the workflow failed.
+Expected to be empty if the workflow did not fail.